 Preschool and childcare center directors supervise and lead their staffs, design program plans, oversee daily activities, and prepare budgets.
 They are responsible for all aspects of their center’s program.

-Childcare workers attend to the basic needs of children, such as dressing, bathing, feeding, and overseeing play.
+Childcare workers attend to children's needs while helping to foster early development.
 They may help younger children prepare for kindergarten or assist older children with homework.

-Gaming services workers serve customers in gambling establishments, such as casinos or racetracks.
-Some workers tend slot machines, deal cards, or oversee other gaming activities such as keno or bingo.
-Others take bets or pay out winnings.
-Still others supervise or manage gaming workers and operations.
+Gambling services workers serve customers in gambling establishments, such as casinos or racetracks.
+These workers tend slot machines or deal cards, take bets or pay out winnings, and supervise or manage gambling workers and operations.